sofia-taf/project/README.md

 This will make the task visible on the project board and it can be moved between columns as things develop.

-## Assignee
+## Assignees

-By looking at tasks in the `Consider` and `Wishlist` columns, we can probably see which ones of us have the expertise to carry out certain tasks, but it might be best to only assign tasks to individuals once the task has reached an active stage (`Start`/`In progress`) or to bring their attention to a new task that has not been discussed before.
+By looking at tasks in the `Consider` and `Wishlist` columns, we can probably often guess which ones of us have the expertise to carry out certain tasks, but it might be best to only assign individuals to tasks once the task has reached an active stage (`Start`/`In progress`) or to bring their attention to a new task that has not been discussed before.

 Most people work best when they have a small number of well-defined active tasks :)